meker12/commerce-channels.en/help/channel-manager/complete-store-setup.md

 >[!IMPORTANT]
 >
->In some cases, when [!DNL Channel Manager] returns errors during order processing, you might need to complete order, shipping, or cancellation operations from the [!DNL Walmart Marketplace].
+>If [!DNL Channel Manager] returns errors during order processing, you might need to complete order, shipping, or cancellation operations from the [!DNL Walmart Marketplace].
 See [Fix order errors](process-orders.md#fix-order-errors).